Accessibility Percolation with Rough Mount Fuji labels: Proof of Theorem : characterising the critical value using a multitype branching process approach

 \subsection{The theorem of Biggins and Kyprianou}

 Multitype branching processes have been investigated by many authors.
-A large proportion of the literature is restricted to cases where the collection of types is finite or at least countable, whereas our model obviously has a continuum of types.
+A large proportion of the literature is restricted to cases where the collection of types is finite or at least countable (hence the discretisation in Section \ref{sec:perco_explicit_GW}), whereas our model obviously has a continuum of types.
 To show that there are accessible paths above $\theta_c$, we will apply a very general result of Biggins and Kyprianou \cite{biggins2004measure}.
 We will then use a classical martingale argument to show that there are no accessible paths in the critical and subcritical cases.

 In order to state the theorem of Biggins and Kyprianou that we will use, we translate the concept of a \emph{mean-harmonic} function from their paper into our setting.
 A function $H:[0,1]\times \mathbb{Z}_+ \to [0,\infty)$ is called mean-harmonic if for all $n$,